Arrested for a DUI or OVI in the Buckeye State?

 Courts have discretion when implementing optional penalties

-First-time DUI or OVI Conviction with high alcohol test, or a test refusal with a prior conviction within 20 years
+First-time DUI or OVI Conviction with a high alcohol test, or a test refusal with a prior OVI conviction or DUI conviction within 20 years

 Second DUI or OVI conviction in 10 years: no alcohol test, low alcohol test, or drug-use